-Eyes for Life Canberra (EFLC) offers a qualified Outreach Officer, Community Engagement Officer and Occupational Therapist and who can provide a Future Development Program to assist people who are vision impaired or have eyesight problems blind to help regain lost functions, develop their abilities and social skills as well as promote and maintain independence in their everyday lives.
+Eyes for Life Canberra (EFLC) offers a qualified Outreach Officer, Community Engagement Officer and Occupational Therapist who can together provide a Future Development Program to assist people who are vision impaired to develop their abilities and social skills as well as promote and maintain independence in their everyday lives.

 The Program includes:

 - Information, advice, assessments, counselling, and referrals to other agencies to foster a quality life.

 - Assessments and advice on home modifications, including advice on home appliances and other equipment best suited to the individual’s needs.

 - Training in daily living skills in individuals’ homes providing them with the skills they need to maintain their independence.